 Director of Information Technology, CSE

-The Computer Science Lab is not a “computing support organization” in the normal sense of the term because of our special position supporting computer scientists and up and coming engineers.
+The Computer Science Lab is also not your average “computing support organization” in the normal sense of the term because of our special position supporting computer scientists and up and coming engineers.
 Our group supports experimental development of computer hardware and software systems.
 Over the past 30 years it has many times been the first place on campus to adopt new technologies.
 Many cutting-edge forms of computing that have come to the University of Washington have arrived in this School and then been propagated to the University as a whole, often through the ingenious and dedicated efforts of the CSL staff.
 That valued position makes for an even more dynamic environment than typical computing labs.
 In a word, it's an incredibly exciting place to work.